 This started as a LinkedIn post.
 However, as I kept adding explanations, it became obvious…this is an article.
-As an industry, credit unions need to understand what is and isn’t going on with Apple’s upcoming savings account.
+As an industry, credit unions need to understand what is and isn’t going on with Apple’s savings account.
 And what that means for all of us.

 I Speak Apple